mysrcs/wruby/posts/af.md

 Creeping featurism can kill your product and the morale of your team.
 Avoid it like the plague!

-## Refs

-1. This is easier said than done.
+[^1]: This is easier said than done.
 Normally you will need to have developed some form of "point system" internally, so you know how to effectively divide features.
-2. *Taking away* complexity, making changes that do not impact workload or reducing the ticket is fine - within reason.
+[^2]: *Taking away* complexity, making changes that do not impact workload or reducing the ticket is fine - within reason.